Rules of Procedure

 A Complaint must:

-- Allege violation of one (1) or more Rules of Conduct stated in the Code;
+- Allege violation of one (1) or more Rules of Conduct stated in the Code of Ethics and Professional Conduct;

 - State claims that would sustain a finding of violation of a Rule of Conduct, if found to be true;